- Hits: 164

 U.S. and UAE Will Coproduce Ships:

 Companies from the United States and the United Arab Emirates announced on Jan.
 27 plans for the largest ship-building joint venture in the Middle East's history.
-The Abu Dhabi Shipbuilding Company (ADSC), 40 percent of which is owned by the U.S. company Newport News Shipbuilders, announced that it had collected $9.8 million from its December 1995 public offering of stock in the joint venture.
+The Abu Dhabi Shipbuilding Company (ADSC), 40 percent of which is owned by the U.S. company Newport News Shipbuilders, announced that it had collected $9.8 million from its WRMEA, December 1995 public offering of stock in the joint venture.
 Newport News originally bid for the multi-billion project to outfit the UAE navy with frigates as it expands its military forces.
 The decision to form the joint venture and its associated price offsets was a product of those negotiations.
 ADSC will be based in Musdaffah port near Abu Dhabi.
 Initial production will include repairing and building small ships before expanding into medium-sized ships, oil rigs, naval support vessels and warships.

 Parliament Seeks Constitution to Ensure Unity:

 The Federal National Council (FNC), the UAE's appointed parliament, announced on Feb.
 16 that it is seeking to establish a permanent constitution that will ensure the unity of the seven sheikhdoms that make up the country, Abu Dhabi, Dubai, Sharjah, Fujairah, Ajman, Ras Al Khaimah and Umm Al Quwain.
 A statement released by the FNC said that "A revision of the interim constitution has become a pressing national demand" because of the success of the UAE's federal system.
 The merger of the seven emirates has lasted for more than 24 years and support for a revised, permanent constitution is widespread.

 UNRWA Sets Up Headquarters in Amman: